 Susan has had a similar experience.
 “Home working was the only option for me.
 I used to work in a high powered retail role but a variety of circumstances have meant that I struggle to leave the house.
 This role has given me a sense of purpose”.
 Chelsea suffers from chronic anxiety and is 90% housebound.
 “I was having to claim sickness benefit before this role but I didn’t want a life on benefits.
 99% of home-based jobs seem to be pyramid selling and then I came across Enterprise through Remploy; I immediately thought it would be perfect for me.
 My manager has been fantastic and so accommodating.
 I do a team newsletter once a week to give me some time away from the phones and my workload and shift patterns are adaptable.
 I was really scared to talk about my health condition at first.
 Much of my life I have been unemployed because of it.
 Mental health is a taboo subject but it really shouldn’t be.
 The best thing I have done is to be open and honest with my manager.”

-At Enterprise we are proud to be Disability Confident.
+At Enterprise we are proud to be a Disability Leader.
 We are committed to bringing in the best talent to our business and being an inclusive employer.
 While our home-based call centre positions are flexible and adaptable, with the help of schemes such as Access to Work we actively support all employees, some with sight and hearing impairments, as well as mobility and mental health conditions, with the adjustments they need.
 Disability needn’t be a barrier to pursuing a career and at Enterprise we recognise the skills that all people can bring and the positive impact they have on our organisation.